iccs227/a01-ic-shell-SiopilosLimbo/README.md

 - Lines in a script behave just like interactive commands:
 - Empty lines in the script are skipped.
 - On EOF (end‐of‐file) in script mode, `icsh` just  exits.
 - If the script file cannot be opened, print an error and return `1`.

+Milestone 3:
+**Assumptions & Implementation**
+- Any other input is treated as an external command:
+  1. Split the command line into an argument.
+  2. `fork()` a child process.
+  3. In the child, call `execvp(argv_exec[0], argv_exec)`.
+     - If child fails, print `bad command` and `exit(1)`.
+  4. In the parent, call `waitpid` to wait for the child.
+  5. After the child terminates, display the next prompt or continue to the next line in the script.
+- If `fork()` fails, immediately print `bad command` and return to prompt.